Kartaverse/Reactor-Docs/docs/com.wesuckless.ToolColor.md

 ___

 ## Author
- : Fusion Reactor
+Fusion Reactor

 ## Version
- : v1.1
+1.1

 ## Category
- : Scripts/Comp
+Scripts/Comp

 ___

 ## Description
-A script that allows you to set the color of tools as you add them.___
+A script that allows you to set the color of tools as you add them.

+___

 ## Dependencies

-___

 ## Deploy